sqdlab/SQDToolz/docs/ACQ Data Format.md

 # Note on multipurpose instruments

 Some instruments can act as both AWG and ACQ instruments (e.g. the Tabor P2584M).
 In such cases, there may be a conflict of properties.
-In such cases, the driver should internally instantiate two separate classes (e.g. one for AWG and one for ACQ) that coordinate with the main driver class.
-In the case of instantiating a HAL object, one should have a function that returns the appropriate AWG or ACQ object.
+In such cases, the driver should internally instantiate two separate `InstrumentChannel` submodules in QCoDeS for each sub-instrument type (e.g. for AWG and ACQ).
+In the case of instantiating a HAL object, one can access the appropriate submodule for the required AWG or ACQ HAL-level object.